Installing and configuring the connector using SQL commands¶

 SHOW PARAMETERS LIKE 'STATEMENT_TIMEOUT_IN_SECONDS' FOR WAREHOUSE <connector_warehouse>;

-(i.e. 3 hours), then no change is needed.
-Otherwise, run as necessary:
+(i.e. 8 hours), then no change is needed.
+Otherwise, run one of the following as necessary:

 If the proper timeout is not provided, then data ingestion failures will occur.